 Terex has developed a GHG emissions inventory to manage the risk of regulatory action.
-For example, we have an internal data system in which Terex locations input their energy usage.
-This data is reviewed to analyze energy usage and regulatory risk.
-Terex spends up to \$22,400 on consulting costs to maintain its GHG emissions inventory.
+For example, in 2022 Terex purchased a new software package to help it monitor, track performance and report progress toward GHG and other sustainability goals.
+This data is reviewed to analyse energy usage and regulatory risk.
+Terex spends up to \$180,000 on software and consulting costs.

+Current regulation

-Current regulation Enhanced emissions-reporting obligations
+Enhanced emissions-reporting obligations